leonp/leonp.github.io/about/index.md

 layout: default
 ---

-I'm Leon Paternoster, digital and customer service manager at [Suffolk Libraries](http://suffolklibraries.co.uk) (I work under the job title of deputy head of IT).
-We're a mutual formed in 2012 to run Suffolk's library service.
+I'm Leon Paternoster, deputy head of IT at [Suffolk Libraries](http://suffolklibraries.co.uk).
+I manage our web and customer service teams, as well as [several IT projects](/2016/02/5-day-sprint-clear-left-self-service/).
+I also help manage our network and staff and public PCs.

+Suffolk County Council contracts us to run the county's library service.

 <figure class="figure">